HighProxies secure DNS guide

 ?

-How do I know if my DNS is actually encrypted?
+How can I test if DNS is encrypted?